Apple Is Served A Search Warrant To Unlock Texas Church Gunman's iPhone - Slashdot

 He'd probably fail to see the threat.

-I hope this gets tossed out (Score:1)
+I hope this gets tossed out (Score:3, Insightful)

 This move is pretty bold-faced dishonest and cynical in its attempt to sway public opinion to gain law enforcement more powers.
 There is nothing on the phone the rangers need.
 They know who did the shooting, they know what happened, unlocking the phone doesn't do anything for this case.